 How to defend yourself against discrimination in the workplace

 Do you take many thousands less for your work than your colleague?
-Do they not allow you to go to training while your colleague is on it every month?
+Do they not allow you to attend training while your colleague is on it every month?
 Everyone else has a work phone while you have been advised to pay for work calls out of your own pocket?
 Quite possibly you have been a victim of discrimination in the workplace.
 How can you recognise it and defend yourself against it?

 Nešťastná žena s hlavou v dlaních, diskriminace na pracovišti